- You Are In:

 The charge has two elements in the same way charges for water have.
 The standing charge and the variable charge.
 The standing charge covers the fixed costs inherent in maintaining the wastewater network irrespective of use, this includes, staffing and asset management.
 The variable charge covers the costs directly related to the amount of flow generated.
 The wastewater network benefits all islanders.

 The States of Guernsey agreed the principle of introducing a charge for wastewater in 2007.
 It adopted the user pays principle in relation to wastewater.
 At that time wastewater operations were managed and financed directly by the States of Guernsey.
-In May 2010 management of wastewater operations was moved to Guernsey Water although financing remained with the States of Guernsey.
 In April 2011 the wastewater charge was introduced and was administered on behalf of the States of Guernsey by Guernsey Water.
 In January 2012 Guernsey Water took over full responsibility for the operations and finance and indeed all aspects of wastewater.

 In 2018, a decision was made to rebalance water and wastewater charges in order to better reflect how much it costs Guernsey Water to provide these services.
 Since wastewater charges were first introduced in 2011, Guernsey Water has developed a much better understanding of how much it costs to provide this service.
 This, and the imbalance, were highlighted in Guernsey Water's 2017 Annual Report.

 For the majority of customers, this rebalance represented a total bill freeze for 2019.
 For a small number of customers, those on private supplies, a rise in quarterly bills was experienced.
 However, in light of this, Guernsey Water made private domestic supply metering available and introduced a mains water extension programme in order to offer the same user pays options as those available to customers on mains water.